 When couples separate, one of the most challenging aspects is dividing their assets.
-Many assume that property will automatically be split 50/50, but this isn’t always the case.
-Property settlements are more complex than dividing everything equally, and family law considers various factors to ensure that the division of assets is fair, but not necessarily equal.
+Many assume that marital property will automatically be split 50/50, but this isn’t always the case.
+Under the Family Law Act, property settlements are more complex than dividing everything equally.
+The family court considers various factors to ensure that the division of assets is fair, but not necessarily equal.

-In this blog, we’ll explain why a 50/50 split might not apply in your situation, explore the factors that influence property settlement, and outline how courts determine a fair outcome based on the specific circumstances of each case.
+In this blog, we’ll explain why an equal division might not apply in your situation, explore the factors that influence a family law property settlement, and outline how courts determine a fair outcome based on the specific circumstances of each case.

 Understanding Property Settlement